 ICF aids governments and development agencies in making informed decisions.
-We characterize emission sources, suggest mitigation strategies, assess risk, and analyze the impacts of climate change on transportation, energy, and water infrastructure, sustainable landscapes, and other sectors.
-We
+We characterize emissions sources, suggest emissions reduction strategies, assess risk, and analyze the impacts of climate and extreme weather on transportation, energy, and water infrastructure, natural resources, and other sectors.
+More specifically, we:

-ICF works with the U.S. Agency for International Development and the Millennium Challenge Corporation to implement Executive Order 13677 on Climate-Resilient International Development.
+ICF works with the U.S. Agency for International Development and the Millennium Challenge Corporation to promote climate-resilient international development.
 We develop processes and tools to identify climate risks to investments and effective approaches for managing those risks.
 We provide systematic documentation of adjustments to USAID programs and strategies, and we support the roll-out and initial implementation of climate risk screening and assessment tools and processes.

-ICF helped the World Bank design climate risk screening tools for the world’s largest climate risk management effort, as measured by the value of the investments being screened for risks.
+ICF helped the World Bank design climate risk screening tools for the world’s largest climate risk management effort, as measured by the value of the investments being screened.
 We created a tool to identify climate risks in national-level planning and a suite of tools for assessing risks to project-level investments in energy, roads, water, health, coastal, agriculture, and other sectors.

-ICF works with development and environmental organizations across the globe to help countries develop greenhouse gas (GHG) inventories and monitor, report, and verify GHG emissions.
+ICF works with development and environmental organizations across the globe to help countries develop GHG inventories and monitor, report, and verify GHG emissions.
 We have assisted dozens of nations across Africa, Asia, and Latin America in improving GHG accounting methods.
 For example, ICF has supported the following efforts:

 ICF supports all phases of the carbon market cycle.
 We have delivered strategic advice and due diligence services for 300+ proposed clean development mechanism and joint implementation projects.
 We helped USEPA develop the first large-scale emission trading system – the Acid Rain Program – and have since provided analytic support to the Regional Greenhouse Gas Initiative (RGGI), Western Climate Initiative, California Cap and Trade Program, and others.
 Outside North America, we are assisting the European Commission in providing technical assistance and capacity-building expertise for emissions trading systems in China and South Korea.

 Marian Van Pelt brings over 20 years of climate change experience to build capacity for professionals and institutions in understanding and addressing greenhouse gas mitigation and green growth.
 She has developed and provided tools, training, and technical assistance in the US, Asia, and Africa and helped author some of the seminal guidance in this field.